Who makes up UON Alumni?

-Our network is made up of more than 115,000 dynamic and diverse graduates all around the world.
+Our network is made up of over 139,000 dynamic and diverse achievers all around the world.

-Our alumni chapters and groups give you the opportunity to share skills, knowledge, networks, catch-up with old friends and make new ones, in more than 121 countries across the globe.
+Our alumni chapters and groups give you the opportunity to share skills, knowledge, networks, catch-up with old friends and make new ones, in 139 countries across the globe.

-You can stay informed with University and alumni news by subscribing to The Seahorse alumni magazine and e-Newsletters.
+You can stay informed with University and alumni news by subscribing to our e-Newsletters.

-Keep your details up-to-date and we'll tell you about any professional development, social or sporting events for alumni happening in your area.
+Update your details via MyAlumni and we'll tell you about any professional development, social or sporting events for alumni happening in your area.

 - graduates of the University